-1 Lynch, L. & Happell, B. (2008).
+1 Babcock, J., Armenti, N., Cannon, C., Lauve-Moon, K., Buttell, F., Ferreira, R., . . .
+Solano, I. (2016).
+Domestic Violence Perpetrator Programs: A Proposal for Evidence-Based Standards in the United States.
+Partner Abuse, 7(4), 355-460. doi:10.1891/1946-6560.7.4.355.
+Lynch, L. & Happell, B. (2008).
 Implementing clinical supervision: Part I: Laying the groundwork.
 International Journal of Mental Health Nursing, 17, 57-64.; Roth, A. D., Pilling, S., & Turner, J. (2010).
 Therapists training and supervision for clinical practice.
 Behavioural and Cognitive Psychotherapy, 38, 291-302.
 2 16-11.8-104(1) C.R.S.
 On and after January 1, 2001, the department of corrections, the judicial department, the division of criminal justice within the department of public safety, or the department of human services shall not employ or contract with and shall not allow a domestic violence offender to employ or contract with any individual or entity to provide domestic violence offender treatment evaluation or treatment services pursuant to this article unless the individual or entity appears on the approved list developed pursuant to section 16-11.8-103 (4).

-required areas.
-The application shall be submitted and include a supervision agreement co-signed by their approved DVCS, and fingerprint card (for purposes of a criminal history record check pursuant to Section 16-11.8-104(2)(a), C.R.S) prior to beginning work with domestic violence offenders.
+New Applicant Status is for individuals who have never applied to become listed as a Provisional Level (PL), Entry Level (EL), or Full-Operating Level (FOL) Provider on the DVOMB Approved Provider List.
+Individuals working towards meeting the necessary requirements for approval as a PL, EL, or FOL Provider shall submit for the New Applicant Status using the required application.
+Initial listing at the New Applicant Status is good for one year to allow the provider time to develop competency in the required areas.
+The application shall be submitted and include a supervision agreement co-signed by their approved DVCS, and submit fingerprints though an approved vendor (for purposes of a criminal history record check pursuant to Section 16-11.8-104(2)(a), C.R.S) prior to beginning work with domestic violence offenders.
 Once approved, New Applicants may begin accumulating co-facilitation hours and must not provide any domestic violence offender services without co-facilitation.